Making Halloween Inclusive and Fun for Kids with Special Needs ๐ŸŽƒ

 When your child gets diagnosed with an injury, disability, or illness, it can feel as if your world is falling apart.
 We want you to know that you are not alone.
 There are a plethora of West Palm Beach support organizations and resources to help you, your family, and your child.

-We had so much fun attending Evening with Santa 2023 on December 5th!
-This event was hosted by UF Health Neurodevelopmental Pediatric Center, located in Jacksonville, FL.
-We had a lot of families stop by our table to learn about Tender Care PPEC and what we do in the community!
+We are so excited to attend the Annual Vendor Fair on December 6th at 11am!
+This event is hosted by Marion County Childrenโ€™s Alliance, located in Ocala, FL.
+Stop by our table to learn more about Tender Care PPEC and how we are involved in the community!